 Sustainability of green roads

 We promote a positive image of trail riders, and many of the local people we encounter frequently are friendly to us.
-We are lucky here in Mid Wales that most of the green lanes we ride have not been affected (yet).
 We are concerned to maintain a future for trail riding and it is extremely important that you ride with courtesy and consideration.

 New to trail riding?

 The majority of our days are with riders hiring our bikes.
 If you are a new trail rider and have joined the Trail Riders Fellowship, you can join a day with us free of charge.
-If you are not a TRF member, but you have a Honda CRF250L or Rally, you may also be able to join us for free.
-Otherwise there will be a small fee depending on the number of riders in the group.
+If you are not a TRF member but you have a Honda CRF250L or Rally, you may also join us for free.
 Please email Marianne, letting me know what bike you have.
 Our rider tips page might be helpful.